groboclown/petronia/The_Great_V3.md

 * Make key-down metas have a timeout.
 If too much time between keystrokes elapses, then the hotkey combo is canceled.
 * Hotkey meta-characters should be passed as still down after hotkey is processed.
 * Unit tests everywhere.
-* Bugs:
-    * file logger category is not loading.

 ## Later On Features